jiaweizzhao/Signum_pytorch/README.md

 # Signum_pytorch
-## This is the repository for Signum optimizer implemented by Pytorch.
+## This is the repository for Signum optimizer implemented in Pytorch.
-### see details in the original paper at: https://arxiv.org/abs/1711.05101
+### see the detailed discription of Signum in the original paper at: https://arxiv.org/abs/1711.05101

-Args:\
+Arguments:\
         params (iterable): iterable of parameters to optimize or dicts defining parameter groups\
         lr (float): learning rate\